Social media content

 Social media offers a highly accessible and efficient platform to reach a variety of stakeholders with messaging about your project and the importance of environmental education and stewardship.
 The sample content in this toolkit supports social media promotion of your B-WET project and is designed to appeal to a broad audience, with options for Facebook and Twitter.

-How to use these materials: The document contains sample posts can be used either “as is” or as templates for customized material to share on Facebook and Twitter.
+How to use these materials: The document contains sample posts can be used either “as is” or as templates for customized material to share on Facebook, Twitter, or Instagram.
 Please feel free to update or remove placeholders for specific project information, or treat the sample posts as general guidelines in developing your own content.
 Included are recommended hashtags to connect your posts about your participants’ activities to key topics related to the NOAA B-WET program and environmental education.

 General tips for posting on social media: